MPOS/php-mpos/README.md

  * Propotional
  * PPS
  * PPLNS **NEW**
-* Use of memcache for statistics instead of a cronjob
+* Statistics are cached in Memcache by Cronjob for quick data access
 * Web User accounts
  * Re-Captcha protected registration form
 * Worker accounts